 - TAMU Vice Chancellor’s Awards in Excellence for Graduate Teaching (2009) and Team Research (2009)

-Dr. Andy Herring is associate professor, section leader of beef cattle science, and holder of the John K. Riggs ’41 beef cattle professorship, and interim associate department head for extension in the Department of Animal Science.
+Dr. Andy Herring is professor and holder of the John K. Riggs ’41 beef cattle professorship, and interim associate department head for extension in the Department of Animal Science.
 He also is a member of the TAMU intercollegiate faculty of genetics.

 Herring was raised on a cattle and sheep ranch near Talpa, Texas, in Coleman and Runnels counties that has been in his family since 1886.
 He received a bachelor’s in animal science from Tarleton State University in 1988, a master’s in animal breeding from Texas A&M University in 1991, and a doctorate in genetics from Texas A&M University in 1994.
 Herring came to our department from Texas Tech University, where he was a faculty member in the Department of Animal and Food Sciences from 1994-2002.